rwynn/monstache-site/src/config.md

 	string (default "")

 	The file path to write indexing statistics to.
 Stats logs are enabled via the stats option.

+## log-rotate

+TOML table (default `nil`)

+Use to configure how log files are rotated/managed when logging to files.
+These options are passed through to the [lumberjack](https://github.com/natefinch/lumberjack) logger.

+!!! note ""

+	#### max-size

+	int (default 500)

+    MaxSize is the maximum size in megabytes of the log file before it gets rotated.

+	#### max-age

+	int (default 28)

+    MaxAge is the maximum number of days to retain old log files based on the timestamp encoded in their filename.
+Note that a day is defined as 24 hours and may not exactly correspond to calendar days due to daylight savings, leap seconds, etc. Use a value of zero to ignore the age of files.

+    #### max-backups

+    int (default 5)

+    MaxBackups is the maximum number of old log files to retain.
+Use a value of zero to retain all old log files (though MaxAge may still cause them to get deleted.)

+	#### localtime

+	boolean (default false)

+    LocalTime determines if the time used for formatting the timestamps in backup files is the computer's local time.
+The default is to use UTC time.

+	#### compress

+	boolean (default false)

+    Compress determines if the rotated log files should be compressed using gzip.
+The default is not to perform compression.

 ## mapper-plugin-path